Web3 projects are driving innovation in the digital economy and capturing the attention of users and venture capital investment.

 A transaction hash is a string of characters that’s unique to a specific transaction that happens on a blockchain.
 String memory, which hosts all the hash information, is located on the public blockchain.
 This data can help you find your transaction object, funds, and transaction receipt.
 Additionally, your smart contract address is another piece of unique information on blockchain made possible through the technology of the interface and form control.
 Records of events that happen related to smart contracts, like changes to the smart contract state or token transfers, are stored in event logs.

-Decentralized applications are a newer concept that’s key to web3, in part because they give users and developers the power to own and sell their own data.
-A decentralized application can be built on Ethereum or other networks, such as Solana.
+Decentralized applications are also essential elements of web3, in part because they give users accessible interfaces with blockchain functions.
+They also give users ways to own and sell their own data.
+A decentralized application can be built on Ethereum or other networks, such as Hedera and Solana.
 DApps allow users who are not computer programmers to interact with smart contracts, giving them a much higher level of functionality.
-The dApps can take the form of video games, social media apps, virtual worlds, and more.
+The dApps can take the form of video games, social media apps, virtual worlds, trading in financial markets, and more.

-The term “web3 projects” refers to projects built using the above technologies and tools.
+The term “web3 projects” refers to projects built using the above technologies and tools to transform the internet.
 In the last few years, the market for web3 projects has boomed.
 At the core of web3, projects like these encourage people to take action collectively and build a new tokenized society.

 The way that web3 and smart contracts work together will be instrumental in growing crypto markets.
-Here's a look at five successful projects.
-They all have been in the top five of web3 projects based on market cap.
+Here's a look at five successful projects that show the range of web3.

 Users can lock crypto assets in the protocol to generate new DAI tokens and return the DAI tokens to the protocol to recover their assets.
 Still, DAI's total supply isn't altered when users borrow or return tokens.
 Instead, the protocol's smart contracts vary the supply in response to the number and price of the tokens in its contracts.